Visit Fort William, Scotland

 If the region's history and heritage interests you then it’s well worth visiting the eclectic West Highland Museum.
 It tells the history of the wider area, particularly about local hero and pretender to the British throne Bonnie Prince Charlie, who led the Jacobite rising of 1745.
 The exhibitions and displays cover everything from the region's archaeological finds to Highlands' military history and the everyday life of settlers and crofters, including their music, games and cottage distilleries.

-Suggested itineraries featuring Fort William
+Suggested itinerary featuring Fort William